EvanHerman/timeline-express/readme.txt

 == Changelog ==

+= 1.2.8.3 - August 12th, 2016 =
+- Repaired translation contexts, which were improperly printing in unwanted locations.
+(Admin Menus)

 = 1.2.8.2 - July 4th, 2016 =
 - Repair initial options on plugin activation (some options not stored/referenced properly).
 - Re-enable the 'Add-ons' menu item.